openmichigan/PopQuest/README.markdown

 * Python 2.7
 * a local web server (Tomcat, Apache, whatever you've got)

+The MediaElement video player files are included in this GitHub repository in, unsurprisingly, the ``` mediaelement ``` directory, so separate download is not necessary.
+If you use this directory structure, little alteration is needed within ``` start.html ```.
+If you change anything about the directory structure or need a different version of jQuery for further development, you may need to make your own changes.

 ## the who

 This was built at the University of Michigan's [MSIS Hack Day](http://msishackday.com) by a team including [Dave Malicke](https://github.com/dmalicke), Sashidhar Guduri, [Jackie Cohen](http://github.com/aerenchyma), Karen Kost, Margaret Ann Murphy, [Trisha Paul](http://illnessnarratives.com), and Johmarx Patton.

 ## the how

+*n.b. some of these directions (the questions text file in particular) is not yet implemented in the current version*

 * Clone the repository in the proper folder to be run on a web server (local or otherwise).
 Make sure the dependencies are in place.
-(Local copies of the JavaScript libraries are expected, but naturally that is alterable in the script.)

 * Save an ``` .srt ``` file of captions in the root directory.
 Call it ``` captions.srt ``` (or alter the ``` parse_srt.py ``` file to accommodate your new filename).